ttreeagency/docker-php-ci/README.md

 # ttreeagency/php-ci:latest

-Official ttreeagency docker container for PHP application.
+Official ttreeagency docker container for PHP application running on Gitlab CI.

 This container contain the following software: